 Although I hate to admit it, I was once an avid Backstreet Boy's fan.
 I spent Lots of money and time fawning over them, especially Kevin.
 (Those Eyebrows!)
-As a teenager, it was fun to have this stuff, but as I grew older, the memorabilia no longer served me.
-As much as it pained me to "throw that money away" it hurt me more to have it in my home collecting dust.
+As a teenager, it was fun to have the BSB memorbilia, but as I grew older, these keepsakes no longer served me.
+As much as it pained me to "throw that money away" it hurt more to have an overflowing closet.

 Notice how space opens up!

 I get it, we all get into a groove especially when we're busy.
-But buying the same groceries week after week means you're collecting and wasting.
+Buying the same groceries week after week means you're collecting and wasting.